AnyChart/docs.anychart.com/Maps/Amap_to_GeoJson.md

 <a name="windows_install">
 ### Windows

 First of all, you need to download the converter.
-The converter can be downloaded from the [github page of the project](https://github.com/AnyChart/amap-converter).
+The converter can be downloaded from the [github page of AMAP to JSON converter](https://github.com/AnyChart/amap-converter).

 As far as this is a Python-based converter, you need to install Python in your system.
 This converter requires Python version 2.7.x, which can be obtained from the official [download page](https://www.python.org/downloads/).

-**Note**: it is strongly recommended to add python.exe to Path while python installation.
+**Note**: it is strongly recommended to add python.exe to Path while Python installation.

 <a href="https://pp.vk.me/c627831/v627831947/3f2ed/YrBmGHLYlCo.jpg" target=_blank><img width = "400" src = "https://pp.vk.me/c627831/v627831947/3f2ed/YrBmGHLYlCo.jpg"></a>

-PC reboot is required to finish python installation.
+PC reboot is required to finish Python installation.

-After successful installation of the python on your PC you need to install all the requirements for the appropriate work of the converter.
+After successful installation of the Python on your PC you need to install all the requirements for the appropriate work of the converter.
 To do it you need to run Command Prompt and switch into converter's folder:

 ```
   cd %PATH_TO_THE_FOLDER%